-The only physician assisting degree program in the state is offered by the Medical University of South Carolina (MUSC) in Charleston.
+The only physician assistant studies program in South Carolina is offered by the Medical University of South Carolina (MUSC) in Charleston.
 MUSC offers a master’s degree in Physician Assisting.
-USC Upstate offers a Bachelor of Science degree in Biology tailored to meet the entry requirements of the MUSC Physician Assistant program.
+USC Upstate offers a Bachelor of Science degree in Biology tailored to meet the entry requirements of the MUSC Physician Assistant Studies program.

 A bachelor’s degree and Graduate Record Exam scores (GRE) are required for admission to MUSC.
-The minimum required grade point average for applicants is 3.0.
-Note, however, that admission to the program is extremely competitive.
-Selection is based on prerequisite GPA, science GPA, GRE scores, confidential appraisal forms (e.g., health care experience, advanced course work, community service), and personal interviews.
-The average cumulative GPA for a recent entering class was between 3.4 and 3.6.
+The minimum required grade point average (GPA) for applicants is 3.0.
+Admission is based on prerequisite GPA, science GPA, GRE scores, confidential appraisal forms and personal interviews.
+The average cumulative GPA for recent entering classes was between 3.4 and 3.6.

 The MUSC program starts in June and lasts seven semesters (26 months).
 The first 14 months is devoted to classroom and laboratory work.
 The second phase is 45 weeks of clinical clerkships.